 Be careful when taking out cash at ATMs.
 Many cards have been skimmed.
 Always check to make sure the area you place your card in is firmly fixed and has not been tampered with.

 Some tourists have been ripped off when exchanging money.
 If you do need to go to a money exchanger, make sure to count the money out as it’s given to you.
 It’s wise to get familiar with the currency and exchange rate.
+Download a currency converter app before you go.

 There have been numerous accounts where foreigners have had their mobile phones stolen right from their hands on the side of the streets or while riding a scooter.
 Always put your valuables in your scooter seat or out of sight.